danilgotvyansky/buzz-talk-infra-reference/README.md

 #### Monitoring.
 Grafana, Prometheus, exporters [🗐](#table-of-contents)

-For monitoring purposes many of the components are launched as binary files, and it consists of the following apps:
+For monitoring purposes many of the components are launched as binary files on Namecheap server, and it consists of the following apps:

 * Grafana - for monitoring visualizing and alerting.
 Alerts for all basic components are created but I will not upload them there since it is not very interesting
 * Prometheus - for storing and collecting metrics ([prometheus.yml](gcp-min-architecture/sources/namecheap-config/home/cpanel_username/prometheus/prometheus.yml))